Sophomore Research Experience

 Who Can Participate?

 - Students who have earned sophomore standing beginning the fall semester of program enrollment or who have been enrolled for two semesters and accumulated at least 22 credit hours.
 Beginning with Fall 2021 the program is no longer limited to students who have sophomore standing but will include student/faculty teams who have been working in reseach teams and other FWS eligible students wishing to engage in a research project with a faculty member.

-- Students must be eligible for the Federal Work Study (FWS) program in the amount of at least $2,000 per academic year and have an Estimated Family Contribution of less than $7,000/year.
+- Students must be eligible for the Federal Work Study (FWS) program in the amount of at least $2,000 per academic year .

 - Kent State students (Kent campus)

 - Work with a faculty member to acquire basic research skills and develop critical thinking and problem-solving skills.

 - Hands-on experiences as they formulate decisions about majors and careers.

 - Employment as student research assistants under the Federal Work Study program and work a maximum of 12 hours per week during the fall and/or spring semesters.

 - Connect with other researchers and develop communication and collaboration skills